rfielding/whiskeyTango/README.md

   sig-- append signature into token -->APPENDB64WithDots
 ```

 > Note: we use a subset of k, the lower 32 bytes to do the encryption.
 We make k, a random value, as large as possible.
-In this case, it's the number of RSA bits divided by 16.
-Apparently, textbook RSA has a security problem when we exponentiate a small number.
-So 256 bytes rather than 32 bytes works.
-It is yet to be seen if the larger random key is actually better for security.
+In this case, it's the number of RSA prime bits divided by 8, to get the number of bytes to represent such a large prime; minus one byte. ie: RSA 2048, using a k of 2047 bits

 ### Verify a token